(Disclosure: Some of the links below may be affiliate links)

 Out of this downpayment, half of it must be cash, and the rest can be pension assets.
 So, you will have to accumulate this money over time to be able to buy a house.

 If you are investing in the stock market, you may have to sell some shares.
-Depending on the stock market situation, it may be difficult to get enough cash without selling at a loss.
+Depending on the stock market situation, it may be challenging to get enough cash without selling at a loss.

 When renting, you will probably have to set aside a few months of rent as a guarantee.
 But this is about all the cash you will need.